gab-cat/tarot-bot/README.md

 3. Add Messenger product
 4. Generate Page Access Token and App Secret
 5. Set up webhooks pointing to your Convex HTTP endpoints

+#### Xendit Setup

+1. Log in to your Xendit Dashboard
+2. Go to Settings > API Keys and copy the Secret Key (use Test key initially)
+3. Go to Settings > Callbacks, set Invoice callback URL to `{APP_BASE_URL}/xendit/webhook`, and copy the Callback Token
+4. Enable PHP currency and suitable payment methods (Cards, GCash, etc.)

+**Important**: For production, set these environment variables in your Convex dashboard under project settings, not just in `.env`.

 ## 🎮 Usage